Dakota State University: History

 The university's homecoming celebration has also undergone several name changes, first Pioneer Day (1922), then Eastern Frontier Day in 1923 (changed because another state's normal schools were using Pioneer Day), Eastern Day (1924–1954), Tutor Day (1955-1970's), and now Trojan Days.

-José-Marie Griffiths is the school's current and 23rd president.
+José-Marie Griffiths is the school's 23rd president and will transition to a newly created Chancellor role to advocate for the university's cyber programs at the end of the 2025–2026 academic year.
+In March 2026, the South Dakota Board of Regents announced that Dr. John R. Ballard assumed office as the university's 24th president in June 2026.

 DSU is also home to the Lake County Museum, formerly known as the Smith-Zimmermann Museum and the Karl E. Mundt Library and archives.

 Academics

 Dakota State is a National Center of Academic Excellence in Information Assurance Education, designated in 2004 by the National Security Agency.
 DSU now holds four such distinctions, with awards from the Department of Homeland Security/National Security Agency (NSA) as a National Center of Academic Excellence in Information Assurance Education, Information Assurance Research, and Cyber Operations.
 It is also a Cyber Defense Regional Resource Center.

-The 2019, U.S. News & World Report listed the university as tied for #36 in Top Public Schools (Regional Universities Midwest), and tied for #118 overall in Regional Universities Midwest.
-In 2024, the same source listed DSU's graduation rate within four years at 30%, far below average.
+The 2026, U.S. News & World Report listed the university as tied for #20 in Top Public Schools (Regional Universities Midwest), and tied for #61 overall in Regional Universities Midwest; the four year graduation rate is 37%.